 Theme: One Hour for Yourself

 - Download the Guided Meditation Audio—four meditation tracks—to your device(s), and make sure you can play them.
-Or, test and plan to stream the Audio from this page or the auxiliary page.
+Or, test and plan to stream the Audio from the For Current Students page or from StressCare4U.

 - Spend some time considering what brings you to this course.
 What do you want for yourself?
 Reflect on the commitment of time and attention being asked of you.
 How can you keep this, and your own health and well-being, as a priority?
 Make journal notes.

 - Make one hour for yourself each day this week.
 Notice when the hour begins, and when it ends.
 What you do is entirely up to you.
 Make notes in the One Hour for Yourself worksheet (handout).
 Make additional journal notes if needed.

 Home Assignment #1 PDF (link coming soon)

 Handout: One Hour For Yourself PDF (link coming soon)